demigod97/hhpolicy-ai/docs/prd/epic-2-executive-experience-advanced-rag-intelligence.md

 ---

-**Story 2.1: Administrator Assignment of Executive Policies**
+**Story 2.1: Administrator Assignment of Executive Sources**
 * **As an** Administrator,
-* **I want** to assign an uploaded policy document to the 'Executive' role,
+* **I want** to assign uploaded sources to the 'Executive' target role within the global access system,
-* **so that** it can be segregated for their exclusive access.
+* **so that** they can be made available to Executive users while maintaining role-based access control.

     **Acceptance Criteria:**
-    1. The document management UI allows an Administrator to select the 'Executive' role when uploading or editing a policy document.
+    1. The document management UI allows an Administrator to select the 'Executive' target role when uploading or editing a source document.
-    2. The document's record in the database is correctly associated with the 'Executive' role.
+    2. The source's record in the database is correctly associated with the 'Executive' target_role while maintaining global visibility_scope.
-    3. Once assigned to the 'Executive' role, the document is no longer visible in the Administrator's own dashboard or searchable via their chat interface, confirming the RLS policy is working.
+    3. Once assigned to the 'Executive' target_role, the source is no longer visible to Administrator users but remains accessible to Executive and Board users, confirming the three-tier RLS policy is working.

 ---

-**Story 2.2: Executive Document Access & Chat**
+**Story 2.2: Executive Source Access & Chat**
 * **As an** Executive,
-* **I want** to log in and interact with the policy documents assigned to my role,
+* **I want** to log in and interact with sources available to my role in the global access system,
-* **so that** I can get answers to my specific questions.
+* **so that** I can get answers from both executive and administrator level content.

     **Acceptance Criteria:**
     1. A user with the 'Executive' role can successfully log in.
-    2. Their dashboard displays *only* the policy documents that have been assigned to the 'Executive' role.
+    2. Their dashboard displays sources assigned to both 'Executive' and 'Administrator' target roles (but not Board-only sources).
-    3. Their chat queries return answers derived *only* from the 'Executive' policy set.
+    3. Their chat queries return answers derived from executive and administrator sources within the global source pool.
-    4. An Executive cannot see or query any documents assigned to the 'Administrator' role.
+    4. An Executive cannot see or query any sources assigned exclusively to the 'Board' target role.

 ---